Ups and Downsizing: Release

 To promote Ups and Downsizing, the band supported labelmates Paramore on their headlining US tour, which ran through October 2009, and appeared at The Fest.
 Jonathan Diener said Paramore's vocalist Hayley Williams had been a strong supporter of the Swellers, prior them joining Fueled by Ramen.
 The Swellers supported Less Than Jake on their US tour throughout November and December 2009.
-In January and February 2010, the Swelelrs then supported Motion City Soundtrack on their headlining tour of the US.
+In January and February 2010, the Swellers then supported Motion City Soundtrack on their headlining tour of the US.
 During this trek, an acoustic version of "Feet First" was posted on Myspace.
 In April 2010, the band appeared at the Groezrock festival in Belgium and embarked on their debut UK tour, which ran into May 2010.
 Coinciding with this, Ups and Downsizing was released in the UK on April 12, 2010.
 They went on a short tour with Crime in Stereo and This Time Next Year, and appeared at Bled Fest, prior to a stint on the Warped Tour until July 2010.
 From mid-August to early October 2010, the band supported Fireworks on their headlining tour of the US.
 On October 27, 2010, a music video was released for "Sleeper".